-(5) Includes 1,597,276 shares of common stock issuable upon the exercise of vested warrants, 721,193 shares of common stock issuable upon exercise of vested options, and 604,386 restricted stock units that will vest within 60 days of April 19, 2023.
+(2) Includes 1,327,434 shares of common stock issuable upon the exercise of vested warrants, and 721,193 shares of common stock issuable upon exercise of vested options.
 Also includes 250,000 shares of common stock held by MOM, LLC.
 Mr. Miles is the manager of MOM, LLC, and therefore may be deemed to beneficially own such shares.

-(6) Includes 28,090 shares of common stock issuable upon exercise of vested options, and 18,546 restricted stock units that will vest within 60 days of April 19, 2023.
+(3) Includes 28,090 shares of common stock issuable upon exercise of vested options.

-(7) Includes 18,546 restricted stock units that will vest within 60 days of April 19, 2023.
-Also includes 11,395,045 shares of common stock, and 3,413,265 shares of common stock issuable upon the exercise of vested warrants held by Squadron Capital LLC ("Squadron Capital").
+(4) Includes 11,395,045 shares of common stock, and 3,413,265 shares of common stock issuable upon the exercise of vested warrants held by Squadron Capital LLC ("Squadron Capital").
 Mr. Pelizzon is a member of the managing committee of Squadron Capital, and therefore may be deemed to beneficially own the shares held by Squadron Capital.
 Mr. Pelizzon disclaims beneficial ownership of the shares held by Squadron Capital except to the extent of his pecuniary interest in such shares.

-(8) Includes 12,286 shares of common stock issuable upon the exercise of vested warrants, and 18,546 restricted stock units that will vest within 60 days of April 19, 2023.
-Also includes 397,606 shares of common stock, and 295,451 shares of common stock issuable upon the exercise of vested warrants held by Tullis Dickerson Capital Focus III, LP, 467,974 shares of common stock and 214,618 shares of common stock issuable upon the exercise of vested warrants held by Tullis Growth Fund, L.P., and 380,097 shares of common stock held by Tullis Dickerson Partners III, LLC.
+(5) Includes 625,931 shares of common stock held by Tullis Dickerson Capital Focus III, LP, 563,831 shares of common stock held by Tullis Growth Fund, L.P., and 380,097 shares of common stock held by Tullis Dickerson Partners III, LLC.
 Mr. Tullis controls the general partner of each of Tullis Dickerson Capital Focus III, LP, Tullis Growth Fund, L.P., and Tullis Dickerson Partners III, LLC, and therefore may be deemed to beneficially own the shares held by Tullis Dickerson Capital Focus III, LP, Tullis Growth Fund, L.P., and Tullis Dickerson Partners III, LLC.
 Mr. Tullis disclaims beneficial ownership of such shares except to the extent of his pecuniary interest in such shares.

-(9) Includes 18,546 restricted stock units that will vest within 60 days of April 19, 2023.
-Also includes 2,056,311 shares of common stock held by Woods 1994 Family Partnership, LP.
+(6) Includes 2,056,311 shares of common stock held by Woods 1994 Family Partnership, LP.
 Mr. Woods is the president of North Hailey Corporation, the general partner and managing member of Woods 1994 Family Partnership, LP, and therefore may be deemed to beneficially own such shares.